rsnemmen/BCES/README.md

 If you have suggestions of improvements, by all means please contribute!
 Suggestions to speed up the module are particularly welcome. :)

-If you end up using this code in your work and it gets published (yay), you could cite one of my papers which made use of BCES fitting as an example of an astronomical application of the method: [Nemmen, R. et al. *Science*, 2012, 338, 1445](http://labs.adsabs.harvard.edu/adsabs/abs/2012Sci...338.1445N/). :)
+If you end up using this code in your work and it gets published (yay), I would appreciate if you cited one of my papers which made use of BCES fitting as an example of an astronomical application of the method: [Nemmen, R. et al. *Science*, 2012, 338, 1445](http://labs.adsabs.harvard.edu/adsabs/abs/2012Sci...338.1445N/). :)

 For a general tutorial on how to (and how not to) perform linear regression, [please read this paper: Hogg, D. et al. 2010, arXiv:1008.4686](http://labs.adsabs.harvard.edu/adsabs/abs/2010arXiv1008.4686H/).
 In particular, *please refrain from using the bisector method*.

 For the Bayesian way of performing linear regression similar to BCES (and even more powerful), I suggest having a look at [Kelly, B. 2007, ApJ, 665, 1489](http://labs.adsabs.harvard.edu/adsabs/abs/2007ApJ...665.1489K/).
+Note that [Kelly's Bayesian regression code](https://github.com/wlandsman/IDLAstro/blob/master/pro/math/linmix_err.pro) is only available for [IDL](http://idlastro.gsfc.nasa.gov), unfortunately.

 ## Todo